JustsoSoftware/questionnaire/README.md

         --network <your-network-name> \
         <name-of-your-image> \
         npm run migrate

-The last line (and the trailing backslash at the line begore) is only needed the first time you start the container.
+The last line (and the trailing backslash at the line before) is only needed the first time you start the container.
 It creates the database structure.
 After that, just call the command again without it.

 As you can see, you need some enviroment variables (`-e` options) which configures your container some more: